 The SASS is the largest, most extensive survey of K-12 school districts, schools, teachers, and administrators in the U.S. today.
-It includes data from public, private, and Bureau of Indian Affairs school sectors.
+It includes data from the public and private sectors.
+In most collections, Bureau of Indian Education schools were also included.
 Therefore, the SASS provides a multitude of opportunities for analysis and reporting on elementary and secondary educational issues.
 The possibilities include:

-The SASS asks similar questions of respondents across sectors, including public, public charter, Bureau of Indian Affairs, and private schools.
+The SASS asks similar questions of respondents across sectors, including public and private schools, and public charter schools and Bureau of Indian Affairs Schools in select years.
 The consistency of questions across sectors and the large sample sizes allow for exploration of similarities and differences across sectors.

 SASS data are representative at the state level for public school respondents and at the private school affiliation level for private school respondents.
 Thus, SASS is invaluable for analysts interested in elementary, middle, and secondary schools within or across specific states or private school affiliations.

 The large SASS sample allows extensive disaggregation of data according to the characteristics of teachers, administrators, schools and school districts.
 For example, researchers can compare urban and rural settings, and the working conditions of teachers and administrators of differing demographic backgrounds.